djeada/Algorithms-And-Data-Structures/notes/brain_teasers.md

 Arrays are fundamental data structures that store elements in contiguous memory locations, allowing efficient random access.
 Here are strategies for working with arrays:

 - **Sorting arrays** can greatly simplify many types of problems by bringing order to the data.
-Algorithms like Quick Sort and Merge Sort are efficient choices, with average and worst-case time complexities of \( O(n \log n) \).
+Algorithms like Quick Sort and Merge Sort are efficient choices, with average and worst-case time complexities of $O(n \log n)$.
 However, for nearly sorted arrays or smaller datasets, **Insertion Sort** might be a more efficient option.
 - In **sorted arrays**, binary search is an efficient method for locating elements or determining insertion points.
-This technique operates with a time complexity of \( O(\log n) \), but care must be taken in handling mid-point calculations, particularly in languages prone to **integer overflow** due to fixed-size integer types.
+This technique operates with a time complexity of $O(\log n)$, but care must be taken in handling mid-point calculations, particularly in languages prone to **integer overflow** due to fixed-size integer types.
 - The **two-pointer technique** is an approach that uses two indices to traverse the array, often from opposite ends.
 This technique is particularly useful for problems involving pairs or triplets, such as finding pairs that sum to a target value, and can optimize space and time.
 - The **sliding window technique** is highly effective for problems that involve subarrays or substrings, such as finding the longest substring without repeating characters.
 This method efficiently maintains a dynamic subset of the array while iterating through it.
-- **Prefix sums** allow for efficient range sum queries by preprocessing the array in \( O(n) \) time.
+- **Prefix sums** allow for efficient range sum queries by preprocessing the array in $O(n)$ time.
 Similarly, **difference arrays** can be used to handle range update queries efficiently, reducing the need to update individual elements one by one.
 - In scenarios where space is limited, **in-place operations** are preferred because they modify the array without using additional memory.
 It’s important to be cautious with side effects to ensure that in-place modifications do not inadvertently affect other parts of the program.
 - When **handling duplicates**, it’s crucial to account for their impact on your algorithm.
 For example, when using the two-pointer technique, duplicates may need to be skipped to prevent redundant calculations or incorrect results.
 - **Memory considerations** are important when working with large arrays, as they can consume substantial amounts of memory.
 It's vital to be mindful of the space complexity, especially in constrained environments, to prevent excessive memory usage.